Eye-InMedia/vue-eyein-translation/README.md

 ```
 You can have only one translation for the work "ok" but use filter to change the case.

-*Note: You cannot use the shorthand `v-t.title.placeholder` if you use filters you must use `v-t:title.upper v-t:placeholder.lower`*
+*Note: You cannot use the shorthands `v-t.title.placeholder` or  `placeholder.t` if you use filters you must use `v-t:title.upper v-t:placeholder.lower`*

 ### Data binding
 - You can use `:d` prop of `<t>` component to add data binding using `{yourVariable}` inside the text